-- Phase I includes most of the general education and related course work and may be completed at Greenville Tech or at any articulating college.
+- Phase I includes most of the general education and related course work and may be completed at Greenville Technical College or at any articulating college.

 - Upon successful completion of Phase I, qualified students may apply to Phase II, which includes all dental hygiene course work.

-- Phase II is located at Greenville Tech’s Barton Campus and a variety of off-campus clinical facilities.
+- Phase II is located at Greenville Technical College’s Barton Campus and a variety of off-campus clinical facilities.
 Students must be eligible to go to each off-campus site based on each site’s criteria.
-Students from articulating colleges must be able to travel to and/or locate accommodations near Greenville Tech’s Barton Campus.
+Students from articulating colleges must be able to travel to and/or locate accommodations near Greenville Technical College’s Barton Campus.

 Graduates are eligible to sit for the Dental Hygiene National Board exam and a regional or state practical exam.